mattmuroya/poet-instant-messenger/README.md

 If you would like to view the app in production, there is a live demo available at https://poet.mattmuroya.com/.

-If you would like to run the app in development mode on your local machine, you will need to set up your own instance of MongoDB, download the project files, and create two `.env` files containing the required environment variables.
+If you would like to run the app locally in development mode on your computer, you will need to set up your own instance of MongoDB, download the project files, and create two `.env` files containing the required environment variables.

 ### Set Up MongoDB